fleetdm/fleet/docs/api/README.md

 /api/v1/kolide/osquery/config/import
 ```

 We provide [a utility program](https://github.com/kolide/configimporter) that will import the configuration automatically.
 If you opt to manually import your Osquery configuration you will need to include the contents of externally
-referenced packs in your main Osquery configuration file before posting it to Kolide.
+referenced packs in your main Osquery configuration file before posting it to Fleet.
 If you reference packs
 in a file like the example below, you will need to get the pack from `external_pack.conf`
 and include it in the main configuration.

 ```
 // Configuration referencing external pack